A story of love, loss and second chances by Nikita Singh, releasing this Valentine’s Day.

 My works have been published in several reputed online journals and print anthologies in India,UK and Canada like the Rupkatha Journal of Interdiscplinary studies and a few poems can even be read with a hot cup of coffee on the walls of The Human Bean Cafe,Toronto.

-I have been published at leading online portals like Womens Web, SheThePeopleTV, Menstupedia, Feminism in India, Bonobology and Writersmelon.
+I have been published at leading online portals like The Mighty, SheThePeopleTV, Menstupedia, Feminism in India, Bonobology, Momspresso and Writersmelon.

 A voracious reader, I am a tea connoisseur, love to travel and am deeply influenced by Sufi and Zen philosophy.

-Both my blogs were WINNERS at the #OrangeFlowerAwards in Poetry (English) and Hindi blogging categories respectively in 2016 and were Runner up Poetry and Finalist in Hindi in 2017.
+Both my blogs were WINNERS at the #OrangeFlowerAwards in Poetry (English) and Hindi blogging categories respectively in 2016,were Runner up Poetry and Finalist in Hindi in 2017 and I was finalist in five categories and top five finalist in one at the 2018 version of the awards.

 Knowing these signs of gaslighting can help you identify if you are in an emotionally abusive relationship.
 Remember, all abuse is not physical in nature!